Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 Best Russian Watch Brands & Models

-The Vostok Watch Makers factory has been around since 1942, when it was initially established in Chistopol, Russia.
-Originally located in Moscow, the machinery and staff were forced to evacuate by advanding German forces.
+The Vostok Watch Makers factory has been around since 1942.
+It was established in Chistopol when it was still part of the Soviet Union.
+Originally located in Moscow, the machinery and staff were forced to relocate and reassemble in a new location by advancing German forces.
 Understandably, the tools were first devoted to the war effort.
 Years later, when fighting ceased, it returned to its watchmaking roots.

-Not all of the moments from this factory were to be sold under the Vostok name, though.
-Many would be cased up under other popular names such as Poljot and Sekonda (in the UK).
-Evidenced by their success, the high-quality / low-cost watches produced in the Chistopol factory were desired the world over.
+Not all of the movements from this factory were to be sold under the Vostok name, though.
+Millions of watches made here were cased up under other popular names such as Poljot and Sekonda (in the UK).
+As evidenced by their success, the high-quality/low-cost Soviet watches produced in the Chistopol factory were desired the world over.

 The crisis that struck watchmakers throughout the world would also make its mark in Russia.
-Eventually, the Russian manufacturer would file for bankruptcy in 2010.
+Eventually, Vostok would file for bankruptcy in 2010.
 Fortunately, a corporate restructuring would enable the historic brand to forge ahead until today.

 On Vostok-Europe Watches…